How Much Do You Need to Save for College?

 - Personal expenses – Individual student budget items that might include clothing, laundry, off-campus meals, entertainment, etc.

-The following price chart — showing data from the College Board’s Trends in College Pricing 2019 — provides you with average costs to begin estimating your annual college expenses:
+The following price chart — showing data from the College Board’s Trends in College Pricing and Student Aid 2020 — provides you with average costs to begin estimating your annual college expenses:

 |Tuition & Fees||Room & Board||Books & Supplies||Transportation||Personal Expenses||Total|